TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Password/Index.rst

 Password
 ========

-..  versionadded:: 12.0
-    The TCA type :php:`password` has been introduced.
-It replaces the :php:`eval=password` and :php:`eval=saltedPassword` option of
-    TCA type :php:`input`.

 ..  versionadded:: 13.0
     When using the `password` type, TYPO3 takes care of :ref:`generating the according database field <t3coreapi:auto-generated-db-structure>`.